markoclimakodev/useTimer/README.md

 - Start and Pause: Initiate and pause the timer.
 - Stop: Reset the timer to its initial value.
 - Set Timer: Configure the timer duration using the Timer Modal.

-### Real-time Display

-- Countdown Display: Monitor the remaining time displayed in minutes and seconds.
 - Automatic Reset: Timer resets to the initial value when it reaches zero.

 ### Customization Options